 After I finished the 52-week class, I signed up for the Critique class.
 Even when I’m busy, I do my best to take my weekly photo.
 Maybe that’s why it feels like a gift!
 Taking time to do something that makes you happy is the best gift you can give yourself.

-Here are a couple of my recent photos…
+Here are a few of my photos…